Uberspace/lab/source/README.md

  * Always use the same hostname `stardust`.
 For bash snippets, use `[isabell@stardust ~]`.
  * Always use full paths in commands.
 Don't assume the home directory or the html folder.
  * Don't mention additional document roots. *Keep it simple*.
 Don't use subfolders.
 Always use the standard document root `~/html`.
 Always assume the document root is empty.
- * If any applications need to bind to a port (like Node.js apps), use port 9000 in your examples, which is never free on our servers.
+ * If any applications need to bind to one or more ports (like Node.js apps), use port 9000 - 9010 in your examples, which are never free on our servers.
  * Use the templates in `source/includes/` where appropriate.
  * If there are interactive shell sessions, emphasize the lines that expect input from the user.
 For example: